Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 The currently logged on user needs at least write access to the path.

+If the folder or folder structure does not exist, it is created.

 Default value: `"$([environment]::GetFolderPath("MyDocuments"))\Outlook signatures"`
 ## 2.9.
 AdditionalSignaturePathFolder
 A folder or folder structure below AdditionalSignaturePath.

+This parameter is available for compatibility with versions before 2.2.1.
+Starting with 2.2.1, you can pass a full path via the parameter AdditionalSignaturePath, so AdditionalSignaturePathFolder is no longer needed.

 If the folder or folder structure does not exist, it is created.

 Default value: `'Outlook signatures'`